yadavsidd/NovaForge/README.md

 1. **Sign up** for [Pinata](https://www.pinata.cloud/) (Free tier).
 2. **Get API Keys** (JWT).
 3. Update `services/storage.ts` to use the real Pinata API instead of the simulation code provided in the starter template.

-*Note: The default code runs in simulation mode so the UI works immediately, but files are not actually persisted to IPFS until you uncomment the Pinata integration code.*